 Wasson Peak Trail is a 7.4 mile lightly trafficked loop trail located near Tucson, AZ that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from October until April.

 Great views, plenty of wildlife, and the high point of the Tucson Mountains.
 This hike follows King Canyon Trail to the junction with Sweetwater Trail, then to Wasson Peak.
 All trailheads are clearly marked with signs, and the trails are easy to follow.
+There is an admission fee at the Saguaro National Park visitor center.

 I hiked this trail already 8 times.
 Amazing views.
 Can't wait to go back !!!